zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/introduction/introduction.md

 *	Create a file system in the Oracle Cloud Infrastructure, and mount it in the Kubernetes pods
 *	Download, provision and deploy the APM Java Agent
 * Apply custom storage configuration to the Kubernetes pods
-*	Change the display name of the spans by editing the agent configuration file
+*	Change the display name format of the spans by editing the agent configuration file
 *	Use APM Trace Explorer to view traces, spans, and span dimensions